eush77/highlight-links-to-wikipedia/README.md

 ![](sample.png)

-Links on Wikipedia itself are not involved.
+Links on Wikipedia itself are not involved, as well as ones containing images & other non-plain-text elements.